Email Ray Hayward

 While with the Marlins organization Hayward supervised scouting in a 19-state area that includes, Texas, Oklahoma, Kansas, Louisiana, Missouri, Arkansas, Iowa, Nebraska, Alabama, Michigan, Indiana, Mississippi, Illinois, Wisconsin, Minnesota, South Dakota, North Dakota and the west portion of Kentucky and Tennessee.

-During his time as the Midwest scouting supervisor, the Marlins selected 32 players in the top-10 rounds of the Major League Baseball Draft from Hayward's area, including 21 pitchers and 11 position players.
+During his time as the Midwest scouting supervisor, the Marlins selected 32 players in the top-10 rounds of the MLB Draft from Hayward's area, including 21 pitchers and 11 position players.
 Hayward's scouting area produced four Marlins first-round picks while the organization selected seven players from within Hayward's area during the top-10 rounds in the 2012 MLB Draft.

 Hayward spent five seasons in the Big 12 Conference as the pitching coach at his alma mater, Oklahoma, from 2000-2004.
 Prior to beginning his coaching career, Hayward pitched three seasons in the big leagues with the San Diego Padres (1986-87) and the Texas Rangers (1988).
 He finished his playing career in the Rangers organization in 1991 before spending six years as an area scout with the Detroit Tigers (1994-99).

 He returned to Norman as the Sooners pitching coach and recruiting coordinator in 2000, where he helped guide Oklahoma to three NCAA Tournament appearances in five seasons.